Mullen89/Android_Projects/LiftNotes/README.txt

 Updated to v1.6: --added compatibility to API 23.
                  --fixed bug in back button in which it opened a new activity instead of finishing the current activity.

+new updates coming: convert to .CSV file, save to device instead of just shared preferences, graphs on progress.